bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

     defp insert_graphemes(trie, []), do: trie

-This one can be a little mind bending.
+This recursion can be a little mind bending for the uninitiated.
 Let's take `"apple"` as our word, so the grapheme list is `["a", "p", "p", "l", "e"]`.
 On first application, the `"a"` is split from the list.
 Next, the trie is accessed to see if `"a"` has a map of children (it doesn't yet).
 An empty map is returned as default, and the `rest` of the graphemes